- Baby rhinos weigh almost as much as a human adult shortly after their birth.

-2. Rhino Babies Can Weigh the Same Size as a Full-grown Adult!
+2. Rhino Babies Can Weigh As Much As a Full-grown Adult!

 On July 29, 2019, a rhino baby was born in the San Diego Zoo Safari that weighed 148 pounds just two days after birth!
 The baby, named Edward, already weighed 220 pounds by mid-August.
 That is to say, baby rhinos can weigh the same amount as humans just days (or weeks) after their birth!

-3. Baby Rhinos have a Defense Against Attacks!
+3. Baby Rhinos have a Defense Against Attack!

 The skin of a rhino can be up to two inches thick, giving them a form of “armor plating” against predators like big cats!
 Baby rhinos are born with thick skin which helps defend them as they rapidly grow in the weeks and months after their birth.
 Still, predators will attack juvenile rhinos, attacks from prides of lions have been recorded on rhinos that weigh more than 2,000 pounds.

 4. Baby Rhinos Take a Couple Days to Walk